TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 :ref:`Read more ... <writing-tutorial>`

-The defitions for tutorials, guides, explanations and references were taken from `Daniele Procida: What nobody tells you about documentation <https://www.divio.com/blog/documentation/>`__
+The definitions for tutorials, guides, explanations and references were taken from `Daniele Procida: What nobody tells you about documentation <https://www.divio.com/blog/documentation/>`__

 .. _doc-type-guide: